Are you wondering whether constipation is a sign of early pregnancy?

-The combination of increased fluid and fibre should help keep your stool soft enough to pass through your bowel.
+The combination of increased fluid and fiber should help keep your stool soft enough to pass through your bowel.

 When you’re pregnant, fluid intake is important.
-Try to drink at least 2.5 litres of water per day.
+Try to drink at least 2.5 liters of water per day.

 Exercise has a whole host of benefits during pregnancy.
 If you’re not very active, now is as good a time as any to start exercising.